 [Recommended Reading: For more about making the choice to be happy (and what happiness really is), read How to Redefine Yourself Into Happiness].

-Trait #3: Happy People Focus On Who They Are
+Trait #3: Genuinely Happy People Focus On WHO

 When You Focus On Who, You Don’t Worry What Others Will Think